near/NEPs/text/0018-genesis_block.md

 Note, that no one in the system will have a full access key to the token holder account.

 Note, the contract will use the block timestamp to determine when the tokens are vested and locked.

+### Initialization process

+Some token holders will be added not through the genesis block.
+For that the Token Holder smart contract needs to have and initialization function that sets all the internal variables from the passed parameters.
+It is going to be implementation specific, see future implementation PR.

 ## The NEAR Foundation
 The NEAR Foundation will have a standard account with the balance of tokens that it has received from the foundation.
 The account will not have a contract deployed to it and there will only be one full access key given to it.
 It will have balance equal to the amount issued by the foundation minus all balances of the initial token holders.